Unit Commitment Predictor With a Performance Guarantee: A Support Vector Machine Classifier: Experimental results

 \subsubsection{Bias analysis and performance guarantee}

 We first start with a bias analysis in terms of the similarity of training and test datasets.
 We keep the previous training dataset with $5,000$ samples.
 However, we generate two different test datasets, each with $1,000$ samples, one is more similar to the training dataset, while the other one is less similar.
 We use the $2$-Wasserstein metric to measure the distance of training and test datasets.
 The similar test dataset, so called \textit{biased} test dataset, has a distance of $0.05$ to the training samples.
 In contrast, the other one, so called \textit{unbiased} test dataset, has a comparatively higher distance of $0.20$.
+Fig. \ref{correlation} presents a matrix of plots for the training and two biased and unbiased testing datasets separately.
+Diagonal plots illustrate wind production level histograms, whereas scatter plots depict the correlation between the two wind farms.
+As observed in Fig. \ref{correlation}, the biased testing dataset closely resembles the unbiased one in terms of mean, standard deviation (std.), and correlation coefficients of the two wind farms.
 We then exploit the kernelized SVM classifier \eqref{dual_kernel_primal} including a regularization term.

 For all three conventional units over $24$ hours, Fig. \ref{heatmap_loss} reports the optimal value of the expected hinge loss of the kernelized SVM classifier in both training and testing stages.
-For the training dataset, recall that the expected hinge loss is equal to \eqref{SVM_DRC_regularized_kernel} in the optimal point, whereas for the test datasets, it is computed as the left-hand side of \eqref{predictionguarantee_kernel}.
+For the training dataset, recall that the expected hinge loss is equal to \eqref{dual_kernel_primal} in the optimal point, whereas for the test datasets, it is computed as the left-hand side of \eqref{predictionguarantee_kernel}.
 Owed to the regularization weight $\lambda$ carefully tuned by cross validation, the expected hinge loss in the unbiased test dataset is lower than that in the biased one, which is desirable.
 In addition, the expected hinge loss in both biased and unbiased test datasets is lower than that of the training dataset, validating the performance guarantee \eqref{predictionguarantee_kernel} is obtained.